The Kymin: Today

 The Kymin is accessed by a winding road climbing up off the A4136 Monmouth to Forest of Dean road.
 The area is managed and conserved by the National Trust and there is a car park near the summit with an easy walk to both the Temple and the Roundhouse.
-As of 2015, the building was open on Saturdays, Sundays and Mondays from 11.00 to 16.00 during the spring, summer and autumn.
+The latter has now been converted to a holiday cottage.
 The views on a clear day have been described as magnificent.
 The site is listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 The landscape features incorporated within the woodland at Beaulieu Grove were apparently destroyed early in the 19th century.
 The Woodland Trust is undertaking research into the history of the area, and provides access to the woods.

+Kymin Dash

 The Kymin Dash is a cross country running hill race held annually.
 The course covers about 7 miles, circling the town and both ascending and descending the Kymin by forest tracks, field paths and minor roads.
-The course record is 39m 50s, set by Huw Evans in 2015.
+The previous course record of 39m 50s was set by Huw Evans, a teacher from Monmouth, in 2015.
+The record held until 2025, when it was broken by Henry Evans, Huw's son, in a time of 39m 25s.